 Electronic communications are prone to hacking.
 The documents such as certificates and invoices can be forged, tweaked, tampered or manipulated.

-Overseas suppliers can be located in many different countries, but the great majority are located in India.
+Overseas suppliers can be located in many different countries, but most are in India.

 India is the world’s major diamond producer, thanks to the protectionist policies of the Indian government.